distcode/SC-300/Guides/EntraIDSignIn-in-AzureVM.md

 1. In the Azure portal, download the RDP-file for connecting to your VM.
 2. Double click it to connect.
 3. Sign in with your user principal name.
-If there are any issuse, use the format *AzureAD\\user\@domain.com*.
+If there are any issues, use the format *AzureAD\\user\@domain.com*.

 > Note: In this case you could use the IP address of your machine and not necessarily the hostname.

 ## Linux VMs

-### Preparation and Requirements
+### Preparation and Requirements for Linux VMs

-The extions for Linux allows you to sign in with Entra ID in SSH sessions.
+The extensions for Linux allows you to sign in with Entra ID in SSH sessions.
 Use the following steps to get to know how.

-Similar to Windows VMs, the exetension could be installed at the moment you create a new VM.
+Similar to Windows VMs, the extension could be installed at the moment you create a new VM.
 Also you can add it to existing VMs in the portal manually.

 To enable it to existing VMs with Azure CLI use the following command: